SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 The default configuration file can be found in the following location: `%programfiles%\Skyline Communications\DataMiner UserDefinableApiEndpoint\appsettings.json`

 > [!IMPORTANT]
 > If you want to make changes to the configuration, create an *appsettings.custom.json* file within the same folder.
 This will prevent your settings from being overwritten by an upgrade.
-Changing the settings in *appsettings.json* will work, but these will be overridden during a DataMiner upgrade.
+Changing the settings in *appsettings.json* will work, but these will be overwritten during a DataMiner upgrade.

 In this file, add the setting or settings that you want to override, with your custom value.
 The following main blocks of settings are available: